 Since he was 17, Berlin-born Jim Rakete has been taking photos for newspapers, magazines and agencies.
 Over the years he has had countless international actors, musicians and aritsts in front of his lens.
 Mick Jagger, David Bowie, Sean Connery - he has had them all.
 No wonder they say: if you've been photographed by him, you've made it for real!

-“You can’t beat this panorama,” says Jim Rakete, photographer to the stars and also a star himself, when I meet him in the bar on the 10th floor of Motel One Berlin-Upper West.
+For our Motel One Berlin-Upper West he has portayed six of the most renowned German-speaking actors, underlining the cinematorgraphic design theme in the lobby and rooms perfectly.
+Take your time when taking them in: His black-and-white works have a special effect, capturing people and moments in a sort of filmic slow motion, which allows the observer to look more closely and recognise hidden details.“You can’t beat this panorama,” says Jim Rakete, photographer to the stars and also a star himself, when I meet him in the bar on the 10th floor of Motel One Berlin-Upper West.
 The Berlin-born artist, who was band manager for Nina Hagen and Nena in the 70s and 80s and a pioneer of the Neue Deutsche Welle, achieved his own fame in the 90s with large-format black-and-white portraits.

 For Motel One he has photographed a number of top German actors including Moritz Bleibtreu, Christiane Paul, Jürgen Vogel, Wotan Wilke Möhring, Katharina Thalbach and Birgit Minichmayr, which we are also featuring here.
 But Jim Rakete prefers to gaze out of the window than at his photos: “On a clear day you can see the whole cross section of the city.”
 Although he admits that he’s not your typical barfly.
 But he has published ten books and exhibited in museums and galleries so he’s used to being in the spotlight.